 - As we started combing through our daughters' extra thick hair, we realized how much easier it was going to be to just cut it.
 These were "rough" cuts, mostly to just make it manageable to get the combs through.
 I tried to leave some length so that a hair dresser would be able to fix it afterwards and in every case, they were able to.

 - Protect yourself as you comb through someone else's hair.
 My husband thought the bugs would attach to his shirt so he did it shirtless and while the bugs did not stick to him (body lice is different from head lice), they did bite before they dropped off of him.
 If you have long hair, pull it up into a tight ponytail, or even better, a bun.
-You can also buy a shield spray to protect you.
+You can also buy a shield spray

 - For my daughter that had so many bugs in her hair, and the thickest and curliest hair of all of us, we also decided to coat her head in olive oil and put a shower cap on it overnight.
 The idea is that the oil smothers the bugs and the shower cap catches them.
 She absolutely hated this and, while it did catch a few bugs, I would skip this step in the future unless nothing else was working.